• Gustavo Genta - Satélites verticales

 b.
 1971, Uruguay | Lives and works in Montevideo, Uruguay.

-Gustavo Genta's work explores sculpture and installation in a process of constant experimentation, where form and material interact in an unmistakable style.
-His creations intertwine industrial design with abstraction, composing a system of personal and symbolic signs.
-In them, architecture and space are challenged, revealing new registers and plays of light and shadow that transform the viewer's perceptions.
-With a rigorous working method, Genta combines rational and emotional processes, balancing mass production and artisanal technique to build a cohesive and innovative visual universe.
+Gustavo Genta's work explores sculpture and installation in a process of constant experimentation, in which form and material dialogue in an unmistakable style.
+His creations intertwine industrial design and abstraction, composing a system of personal and symbolic signs.
+In them, architecture and space are strained and reconfigured, revealing new registers and plays of light and shadow that transform the viewer's perception.
+With a rigorous working method, Genta articulates rational and emotional processes, balancing mass production and artisanal technique to construct a cohesive and innovative visual universe.

-A graduate of Uruguay’s Industrial Design Center in the early 2000s, Genta belongs to a generation of designers molded for the country’s industrialized landscape.
-In his work, he revisits elements of kinetic art and Latin American abstract sculpture, echoing the influences of artists such as Jesús Rafael Soto and Gertrud Goldschmidt, Gego.
-Alongside his technical knowledge, he constantly seeks to improve materials and forms, resulting in sculptures that are “sensitive to their immediate environment,” evoking shadows and reflections that reverberate in the space, as if they were part of a luminous dance.
+Trained in the early 2000s at the Uruguayan Center for Industrial Design, Genta belongs to a generation of designers shaped by the country's industrialized landscape.
+In his works, he draws on elements of kinetic art and Latin American abstract sculpture, resonating with artists such as Jesús Rafael Soto and Gertrud Goldschmidt (Gego).
+Alongside his technical expertise, he maintains ongoing research into materials, structures, and the behavior of light, resulting in sculptures "sensitive to their immediate environment," in which shadows, reflections, and subtle displacements reverberate in space as part of a luminous choreography.

 Representative galleries